US STOCKS-S&P 500 begins second half of 2021 at new peak as labor market heals | Headlines

 US STOCKS-S&P 500 begins second half of 2021 at new peak as labor market heals

-Eight of the 11 major S&P sectors rose in early trading, with energy, financials, industrials and materials leading the charge.
+Ten of the 11 major S&P sectors rose, with energy, financials, industrials and materials leading the charge.
 Initial claims for state unemployment benefits dropped 51,000 to a seasonally adjusted 364,000 in the week ended June 26, while layoffs plunged to a 21-year low in June as companies held on to their workers amid labor shortages.

 - Country: